Republic of Ireland

 I picked an arbitrary bus going west.

-Removing my pack from stowage upon arrival in Killarney, I started talking with a Wicklow lad.
+Removing my pack in Killarney, I started talking with a Wicklow lad.
 We agreed to go for a pint.
-AFter finding the hostel that we had both seen listed in the Lonely Planet guide not where the book said it was we decided to go for a pint.
 We drank until closing time.

-My original arbitrary destination was Staigue Fort on the Iveragh peninsula, west of Killarney.
+My original arbitrary destination had been Staigue Fort on the Iveragh peninsula, west of Killarney.
 But here I was in Tralee, at the base of the Dingle peninsula.
 That next day I took a bus to Dingle town, near the extremity, and booked at a hostel.